How I work

 Founders feel it first.
 Teams feel it everywhere.

-Not your tech systems.
-Not your product architecture.
+Not your tech.
+Not your product.

-When those systems are under-designed, everything else strains.
+When those go unexamined everything else strains.

 What I do (and what I don’t)